septemhill/instruments/README.md

 # Csound Polyphonic Music Player

 This is a command-line music player built with C and the Csound API.
-It programmatically generates a polyphonic score and synthesizes it into audio in real-time.
-The current example plays "Twinkle, Twinkle, Little Star" with a melody and chord accompaniment.
+It programmatically generates a polyphonic score from structured data and synthesizes it into audio.
+The current example plays a variation of "Twinkle, Twinkle, Little Star" with a melody, chord accompaniment, and a bassline, demonstrating dynamic tempo changes.

 ## ✨ Features

-- **Polyphonic Support**: Can play multiple independent tracks simultaneously (e.g., melody, chords, bass).
+- **Polyphonic Playback**: Can play multiple independent tracks simultaneously (e.g., melody, chords, bass).
-- **Multi-instrument Timbre**: Assign different instrument timbres to different tracks via Csound's Orchestra definition (currently includes Piano, Violin, and Viola).
+- **Multi-instrument Timbre**: Assigns different Csound instruments to different tracks (currently includes Piano, Violin, and Viola).
+- **Dynamic Tempo & Time Signatures**: Supports tempo changes mid-piece and can handle various time signatures on a per-measure basis.
+- **Score Validation**: Includes a utility to automatically check if the notes in each measure correctly add up to the time signature's duration.
 - **Modular Design**:
-  - `main.c`: Manages the musical structure arrangement and playback flow.
-  - `instrument_piano.c`: Defines instrument data (like piano pitches and chord structures).
+  - `main.c`: The main player engine, manages playback flow and scheduling.
+  - `score.c` / `score.h`: Defines the musical score data (notes, rhythms, measures).
-  - `instruments.c`: Defines the Csound instrument timbres (ORC code).
+  - `instruments.c`: Defines the Csound instrument timbres (the `.orc` code).
+  - `instrument_piano.c`: Defines musical constants like piano key frequencies and chord structures.
-- **Easy to Extend**: Easily add new instrument timbres or define new musical tracks.
+- **Easy to Extend**: The structured design makes it simple to add new instrument timbres, modify the score, or add entirely new musical tracks.

 ## 📋 Requirements